CSS Structural Pseudo-Classes, Pseudo-Elements, and Box Model Layout

 Parent-Child Margin Collapse

-When a child element's top margin touches the top edge of its parent without intervening padding or borders, the margin collapses outward, shifting the parent instead of the child.
+When a child element's top margin touches the top edge of its parent with out intervening padding or borders, the margin collapses outward, shifting the parent instead of the child.

 Resolution strategies: